spatie/laravel-feed/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/spatie/laravel-feed/run-tests?label=tests)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-feed.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-feed)

-This package provides an easy way to generate [RSS feeds](http://www.whatisrss.com/).
+This package provides an easy way to generate a feed for your Laravel application.
+Supported formats are [RSS](http://www.whatisrss.com/), [Atom](https://en.wikipedia.org/wiki/Atom_(standard)), and [JSON](https://jsonfeed.org).
 There's almost no coding required on your part.
 Just follow the installation instructions update your config file and you're good to go.

 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).